mveytsman/ontoillogical.com/source/_posts/2012-08-30-my-solutions-to-the-stripe-ctf-web-app-edition.markdown

 Once again, we need to use XSS+CSRF to cause the target user to reveal their password.
 In this case we will post a message that contains an XSS vector that causes the viewer to get their password from the user info page and post it as a message.

-The inection vector should cause the victim to grab the password from the user info page and post is a message.
+The injection vector should cause the victim to grab the password from the user info page and post a message.
 It will look something like this:

 ```javascript
 $.get('user_info',function (data) {